Sunnndayyy/tinyinfer/README.md

   }'
 ```

-The route and SSE chunks are OpenAI-shaped; V0 does not claim complete API
-compatibility.
-One request owns the model at a time and excess work receives
+Currenty one request owns the model at a time and excess work receives
 HTTP 503 rather than running concurrent MPS forwards.

+---

 ## Benchmarking